Last Updated on

 - Focus on a few core things.
 With a blog or website, you can get sucked into 1,000 different activities that take a ton of time.
 I started a podcast in 2015, which has been awesome and should be a core activity, I think my coaching products should be a core activity and writing articles.

 - I want to write a really awesome book.
 I have written five eBooks that can be downloaded as a PDF or read as a Kindle eBook.
 I think the books are good, but I want to write an awesome book.
 I have already started writing an extremely in-depth book on rental properties that will be available as an eBook and a physical book that can be ordered and delivered to your door.
 I want this book to be the best rental property book available.
 I am also working on a book that I am co-writing with J Scott.

 - Buy an old plantation and fix it up.
 I love old houses and old mansions.
-At some point in my life I would love to buy an old plantation houses and fix it up.
+At some point in my life, I would love to buy an old plantation house and fix it up.

 - Start a used car dealership.
 I have already looked into starting a car dealership so that I can buy more exotic cars.
 I love cars and my dream job would be to buy awesome cars all day long, selling them is tougher for me.
 I met some really cool people this last year, including some guys who started a car dealership.

 - I want to buy a 1980’s Aston Martin V-8 in 2016.
-Prices on these cars are going up and I want to buy one before they skyrocket like my Diablo has.
+Prices on these cars are going up and I want to buy one before they skyrocket as my Diablo has.